 The correct answer is

 A regular will is a document that states how you want your estate handled after your death, according to the National Hospice and Palliative Care Organization (NHPCO).
 It takes effect after you die.
 A living will is a document that states what kind of medical care you want (feeding tubes or artificial breathing, for example) if you are too ill to make that decision.
-It does not become effective unless you are terminally ill, with no chance of recovery, and it does not allow you to name someone to make medical decisions for you.
+It does not become effective unless you are incapacitated because of illness.
+It does not allow you to name someone to make medical decisions for you.
 A durable power of attorney is another kind of advance directive.
 In this, you name a person who will make medical decisions for you if you are unable to make them yourself.
-A third kind of advance directive is a do not resuscitate order, which means you do not want medical staff to try to revive you if your heart stops beating or if you stop breathing.
+A third kind of advance directive is a do not resuscitate order.
+This means you do not want medical staff to try to revive you if your heart stops beating or if you stop breathing.